-Similar to Netflix, Disney+ is a video streaming subscription service that was launched in the U.S. on 12 November 2019.
+Similar to Netflix, Disney Plus (Disney+) is a video streaming subscription service that was launched in the U.S. on 12 November 2019.
 While Disney is known for kids-friendly movies such as Frozen, Toy Story and High School Musical (for anyone growing up as Zac Efron fan), not everyone may realise that Disney also owns popular brands such as Lucas Film (Star Wars) and Marvel (Avengers, Iron Man).

 In total, Disney+ owns six content brands – Disney, Marvel, National Geographic, Pixar, Star Wars and Star.
-All six content brands will be available in Singapore.
+All six content brands are available in Singapore.

 How Much Will Disney Plus (Disney+) Cost In Singapore?

-Disney Plus Vs Netflix Vs Amazon Prime Vs HBO Go
+Disney Plus (Disney+), Netflix, Amazon Prime, HBO Go or Viu?

-With the existing video streaming subscription services in Singapore, including Netflix, Amazon Prime and HBO Go, Singaporeans are spoilt for choices on which video streaming subscription service they should sign up for, and which they should discontinue.
+With the existing video streaming subscription services in Singapore, including Netflix, Amazon Prime, HBO Go and Viu, Singaporeans are spoilt for choices on which video streaming subscription service they should sign up for, and which they should discontinue.

 After all, there are only so many videos a working adult or a school-going child should watch in one month right?

-Let’s take a comparison across these four popular video streaming subscription services.
+Let’s take a comparison across these five popular video streaming subscription services.

-Being a dominant player in this space, Netflix has a huge catalogue of content.
+Being a dominant player in this space, Netflix owns a huge catalogue of content.
 It distributes plenty of good shows, such as Billions and Breaking Bad, which are produced by TV networks.
-They also have an excellent track record of producing their own original TV series and movies such as House of Cards, Stranger Things and The Crown that you can’t watch anywhere else.
-The latest testimony to Netflix’s ability to continuously produce these great TV series is 2020’s The Queen’s Gambit.
+They also have an excellent track record of producing their own original TV series and movies such as Squid Game, All Of Us Are Dead, Money Heist, and Stranger Things that you can’t watch anywhere else.
+Squid Game, in particular, became a global phenomenon and garnered 1.65 billion hours of viewing across the world.